DefectDojo/Documentation/docs/workflows.rst

 Findings are imported as inactive by default).

 Within the Test section, Bill can add Findings for any issues that he has uncovered during his audit.
-Here can assign a severity to the Findings, describe replication steps, mitigation strategies, and impact on the system.
+He can assign a severity to the Findings, describe replication steps, mitigation strategies, and impact on the system.
 This will come in handy when he wants to generate a report to send to the development team responsible for this Product, or his manager.